Go (1999 film): Plot

-The story changes perspective to Adam and Zack, actors in a soap opera who are in a relationship.
+The story changes perspective to Adam and Zack, actors in a soap opera who are in a relationship with one another.
 Having been busted for drug possession, they are coerced into working for Burke, a police detective, to entrap their dealer.
 Adam is fitted with a wire.
 As Simon is absent, the two arrange to buy drugs from Ronna.
-When Ronna arrives later to make the deal, Zack secretly warns her so she flushes the drugs down the toilet and leaves.
+When Ronna arrives later to make the deal, Zack secretly warns her, so she flushes the drugs down the toilet and leaves.

 After the unsuccessful bust, Burke invites Adam and Zack to Christmas dinner, where they observe strange behavior from Burke and his wife, Irene.
-Over dinner Burke and Irene pitch a multi-level marketing company to Adam and Zack.
-Discussing their mutual infidelities, Adam and Zack realize they both cheated with the same person, Jimmy.
-They confront him at the rave, cutting a lock of his hair.
+Over dinner, Burke and Irene pitch a multi-level marketing company to Adam and Zack.
+Discussing their mutual infidelities, Adam and Zack realize they both cheated with the same person, Jimmy, and confront him at the rave.

-Leaving the rave they accidentally run over Ronna, panic, and drive away when they see Todd with a gun.
+Leaving the rave, they accidentally run over Ronna, panic, and drive away when they see Todd with a gun.
 Zack tries to reassure Adam that, even if Ronna had survived, Todd would have shot her.
 Adam realizes to his horror that he is still wearing his wire.
 Fearing they have been recorded, the two return to the scene to remove Ronna's body but discover she is just unconscious.
 They prop her up on a car, setting off its alarm, and watch from a distance as other partygoers call an ambulance.

-As morning breaks, Claire goes to a restaurant to meet up with Ronna and Manny, but encounters Todd instead.
+As morning breaks, Claire goes to a restaurant to meet with Ronna and Manny but encounters Todd instead.
 The two end up going to Todd's apartment building.
-While making out on the stairs they are confronted by the two Victors.
+While making out on the stairs, they are confronted by the two Victors.
 Simon arrives, having hoped to hide for a few days.
 The ensuing scuffle is stopped by Claire, who refuses to witness a murder.

 Simon agrees to be shot in the arm by Victor Jr. as Claire leaves in disgust.
-Meanwhile, Ronna wakes up in hospital and hobbles to the supermarket to start work.
+Meanwhile, Ronna wakes up in a hospital and hobbles to the supermarket to start work.
 Realizing she left Manny at the rave, she and Claire return to the venue to find Manny pale and shaking in the alley.
 The three go to Ronna's car where Ronna muses that she can now pay her rent and Manny asks what their plans are for New Year's.